Armaldio/blog.armaldio.xyz/content/posts/pwa.md

 ---
 title: Progressive Web Apps
-date: 2017-08-03T00:00:00.000Z
+date: 2017-08-03T00:00:00.000+00:00
 published: true
 tags:
 - pwa
 - web
 - service worker
 canonical_url: false
-description: >-
+description: I had to develop a Progressive Web App (PWA).
+I will let you know about some awesome pieces of technology that everyone should use to make the web better.
-  During this week, I had to develop a Progressive Web App (PWA).
-Here, I will let you know about some awesome pieces of technology that everyone should use to make the web better.
   I will not go on the topic 'Native is faster, cleaner, better, ...', I will just expose my point of view.

 ---
 During this week, I had to develop a Progressive Web App (PWA).